MariuszFerdyn/Azure-Metrics-Downloader/README.md

 # Azure Metrics Downloader
-Azure Resources Metrics are generated automaticlly and for free stored for 30-90 days.
-Using this small software you can download them and store in Storage Account or in One Drive.
-Latter you can analise it using Excel or PowerBI.
-Metrics can be processor , disk utylisation etc.
+Azure Resources Metrics are generated automatically and for free stored for 30-90 days.
+Using this small software, you can download them and store them in Storage Account or in One Drive.
+Later you can analyze it using Excel or PowerBI.
+Metrics can be processor, disk utilization etc.

 ## Usage Scenario 1
 ```